 Staff: Guests Children 4 - 11 3 & under

-Breakfast \$5.50 \$5.50 \$2.75 Free
+Breakfast \$6.50 \$6.50 \$2.75 Free

-Lunch \$3.00 \$6.00 \$3.00 Free
+Lunch \$3.00 \$7.00 \$3.50 Free

-Dinner \$8.50 \$8.50 \$4.25 Free
+Dinner \$9.50 \$9.50 \$4.75 Free

-Faculty/Staff: free coffee and soda; Monday-Friday during break time (9-9:30am and 3-3:30pm)

-Refreshments if not purchased with a meal are \$1.00.
+- Faculty/Staff: free coffee and soda; Monday-Friday during break time (9-9:30am and 3-3:30pm) - 2268 Refreshments if not purchased with a meal are \$1.00.

-6.1.12 Tuition Discounts
+6.1.12 Tuition Benefits

-Full-time employees are allowed a waiver of 1/3 of the current residential tuition rate after the first full year of employment; 2/3 of the residential tuition rate after the second full year of employment; and the full residential tuition rate after the third year of full employment.
-Employee eligibility will remain in effect for the duration of their employment at the College.

-Direct dependents of current employees are eligible at the same ratio as said employee is eligible, and to the same degree to which the employee is eligible, except as herein modified.
-Eligibility terminates if the employee discontinues employment at the College for any reason except on an approved leave of absence.
-Only employed CCCK faculty and staff can reclaim tuition discounts for SPE & SGS (School of Graduate Studies) courses.

-Direct dependents of emeriti faculty and staff, or employees with 25+ years of service are also eligible to receive a full-tuition remission for residential undergraduate courses (SAS).
+- Full-time employees are allowed a waiver of 1/3 of the tuition rate after the first full year of employment; 2/3 of the residential tuition rate after the second full year of employment; and the full tuition rate after the third year of full employment.
+Employee eligibility will remain in effect for the duration of their employment at the College. - Direct dependents of current employees are eligible at the same ratio as employees, and to the same degree to which the employee is eligible, except as otherwise stated herein.
+Eligibility terminates if the employee discontinues employment at the College for any reason, except on an approved leave of absence.
+Direct dependents of emeriti faculty and staff, or employees with 25+ years of service are also eligible to receive a full-tuition remission for undergraduate courses offered online or on ground.